Volunteer Air Observers Corps (Australia): The urgent need for observers

-The Federal Government appointed the Royal Australian Air Force (RAAF) as responsible for developing an effective early warning system against attack.
+The federal government appointed the Royal Australian Air Force (RAAF) as responsible for developing an effective early warning system against attack.
 Prior to the War, the RAAF was small enough for all its elements to be directly controlled by Headquarters based in Melbourne with its main base at Point Cook.
 The Southern Area Command was one of several geographically based subdivisions raised during WW2.

 Planning had commenced earlier but on Christmas Day 1941 the serving members of the Australian Air Board met to examine the current war situation.
 They sent a signal later that day instructing that the Volunteer Air Observers Corp (VAOC) was to be urgently organised with the objective of establishing Observation Posts (OP) staffed by civilian volunteers.

 The VAOC were to maintain a 24-hour watch along the coast from Cairns in Queensland to Ceduna in South Australia and from Albany to Geraldton in Western Australia with rings of observations posts at a radius of 50 miles and 100 miles around Townsville, Brisbane, Newcastle, Sydney, Melbourne, Hobart, Adelaide and Perth.

-The coastal strips, each with a network of Observation Posts (OP) reporting to their own Zone Control Post would act as early warning and relay sightings of aircraft to a central State Control room in each Capitol city.
+The coastal strips, each with a network of Observation Posts (OP) reporting to their own Zone Control Post would act as early warning and relay sightings of aircraft to a central State Control room in each capital city.
 The State control room was intended to have knowledge and oversight of all aircraft movement and notify fighter aircraft to intercept where necessary.

 Observation Posts along the coast were also required to report shipping and submarine sightings as well as provide weather reports twice daily for the RAAF.

 The model adopted drew from the British experiences of the Royal Observer Corps which was established some years earlier and proved very effective during the Battle of Britain in 1940.